 It would help if you fed your mind the right things to have the day you want.

-By speaking certain mantras and affirmations to yourself, you will be feeding your mind the exact things it needs to learn how to let go of the hurt and move on with your life.
+By speaking specific mantras and affirmations to yourself, you will be feeding your mind the exact things it needs to learn to let go of the hurt and move on with your life.